jakopako/goskyr/README.md

                 selector: div.quoteText
 ```

 Save this to a file and run `goskyr -config <your-file>`.
-Since this auto config generation is an experimental feature it currently only works for `text` fields.
+For now the automatic config extraction only works for `text` and `url` fields.
 Checkout the below sections for further details on manually configuring the scraper.

 ## Manual Configuration & Usage